vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 Test Driven Development (TDD) is a crucial engineering practice.
 Review the article, [**Test Driven Development**](/learningpaths/application-development/test-driven-development/) as part of our Fundamentals of Modern Application Development learning path.

-## Q: Why Do We Refactor? {id="tdd"}
+## Q: Why Refactor? {id="tdd"}

 **Why TDD?**](https://tanzu.vmware.com/content/blog/why-tdd) Matthew Parker elaborates on the benefits of practicing test-driven development, and why you shouldn’t be afraid of refactoring.

 ## Q: What is a User Story?{id=stories}

-*User stories*, or *stories*, are the primary unit of currency in an Agile backlog.
-It's important for you to have a crisp, clear understanding of stories.

-A story is a narrative description of a single task or activity being performed by a user of the system.
-Usually, this is a person, but in some systems the user could be another construct such as a software system.
-It represents the smallest piece of incremental value that you can deliver into the hands of your users, that you can also learn from by observing their reaction to it.
+A *user story*, or *story*, is the primary unit of currency in an Agile backlog.
+It is a narrative description of a single task or activity being performed by a user of a system.
+A user story represents the smallest piece of incremental value that you can deliver into the hands of a user.

 Stories focus all software implementation work on delivering real value to real people as early and often as possible.
-This leads to a lot of questions.
-A common one is "How big should a story be?".
-To know the answer, see if you can make the story smaller.
-Are you still able to provide real value to the user?
-If you are able to make the story smaller and still deliver real value to the customer, your story is too big.
+This leads to a lot of questions, beginning with "How big should a story be?".
+To know the answer, shorten the story.
+Does the shortened story still provide real value to the user?
+If you can make the story smaller and still deliver real value to the customer, then your story is too big.

-Conversely, another common question, "Is it possible for a story to be too small?"
-To answer that question, ask yourself this question: "If I complete this story, will it actually provide value to our users?"
-If the answer is no, then the story is too small.
+Conversely, "Is it possible for a story to be too small?".
+To answer the question, ask yourself: "If I complete this story, will it provide real value to our users?"
+If the answer is no, then your story is too small.

 For example, suppose your story is about authentication.
 At first, the story includes all the functionality, including the ability to sign in, sign out, recover your password, change your password, and recover your username.

-Your team collaborates, "Can we make this story smaller and still deliver value to the user?".
+Your team collaborates, "How do we make this story smaller and still deliver value to the user?".
 Together, everyone decides to make smaller stories about authentication.
-So, now instead of having one large story, you have several smaller ones.
-These include a "Sign In" story, a "Sign Out" story, a "Recover Password" story, a "Change Password" story and a "Recover Your Username" story.
+So, now instead of having one large story, you have several smaller ones, including a "Sign In" story, a "Sign Out" story, a "Recover Password" story, a "Change Password" story and a "Recover Your Username" story.

 However, the team goes too far in making smaller stories out of bigger ones.
 They come up with a story called "Sign In Form", and another story called "Sign In Form Signsin".
 The first story, "Sign In Form" is for a sign in form that includes a username field and a password field.
 Creating the two field form is the story.
 There is nothing in the story that reads that the form has to work.
 It only has to look like what is described in the first story.
 In the second story, "Sign In Form Signsin" your team has to make the sign in form work.

 Your team collaborates, "If we complete the first story, "Sign In Form", is it going to provide real value to our users?"
 The answer is no. Delivering a sign in form to production that doesn't work does is not going to help your users.
 If anything, it's more likely to frustrate them, or put the product into an unreleasable state.
 Individually, the two stories are too small.
 Your team can fix this by combining the "Sign In Form" story and the "Sign In Form SignIn" story into one.

-## Q: How Do We Decide Which Story Comes First?
+## Q: Which Story Comes First?

-At the beginning of a project, you may have a vision for a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product#:~:text=%22The%20minimum%20viable%20product%20is,means%20it%20is%20not%20formulaic), and several stories.
-For clarity, imagine that you're building an e-commerce shopping site for a boutique clothing store.
-Your vision of the MVP includes the ability for people to shop the store's entire catalog online, add multiple items to their shopping cart, pay with credit card or another online payment app, view past transactions, save their credit cards, and apply discount codes.
+At the beginning of a project, you may have a vision for a [minimum viable product (MVP)](https://en.wikipedia.org/wiki/Minimum_viable_product#:~:text=%22The%20minimum%20viable%20product%20is,means%20it%20is%20not%20formulaic), and several stories.

+For example, imagine you're building an e-commerce shopping site for a boutique clothing store.
+Your vision of the MVP includes the ability for people to shop the store's entire catalog online, add multiple items to a shopping cart, pay with credit card or another online payment app, view past transactions, save credit cards, and apply discount codes.

 That's a lot of software!

 Where do you start?
-How do you pick which story to begin with?
+How do you pick which story should be first?

-There's no one right answer here, but there's a few wrong answers that are worth pointing out.
+The answer to both questions is up to you.
+When you start and how you pick  than another but there's a few incorrect ones that require discussing.

-For example, it might be tempting, after mapping out a user's flow through the application, to decide that the first story should be "User Can Log In".
+For example, after mapping out a user's flow through the application,you may decide that the first story should be "User can Sign In" it might be tempting,  to decide that the first story should be "User Can Log In".

 But remember, the definition of a story is "the smallest piece of incremental value that you could deliver into the hands of your users and learn from their reaction to it."
 So when you're starting from nothing, does the story "User Can Log In" deliver value into the hands of your users?
 No!
 It wouldn't add any value to the user's life; no one wants to log in to an application that does nothing.